PyFlightCoach/ScoringInfo/README.md

 ## Flight Coach Score Help and Information

 This repo contains the help and information docs for Flight Coach Score.
-It is hosted on hithub pages and accessed directly by the FCScore client. (flightcoach.org/fcscore)
+It is hosted on Github pages and accessed directly by the FCScore client. (flightcoach.org/fcscore)

 The help documents for each page are linked to the markdown files in static/help, so static/help/flight_results.md will show in FCScore when you click on the question mark at the top of flightcoach.org/fcscore/flight/results.